Edinburgh-Genome-Foundry/Sequeduct_demo/README.md

 This was a failed plasmid assembly.
 We see that there is no coverage for feature_20, indicating that there is an assembly error.
 The insert plot suggests that the majority of reads have a non-aligning segment of ~1700 bp.
 This suggests that some other DNA part got assembled into the plasmid, instead of feature_20.
 Further analysis and explanation is provided in the Review section below.

-We also have the same point mutation present as in the previous example, however, note that variant call does not detect large (structural) variants such as large deletions or insertions.
+We also have the same point mutation present as in the previous example, however, note that variant call does not detect structural variants such as large deletions or insertions.
 In this case, the consensus FASTA sequence should not be used.

 This construct used the same DNA part (feature_8) as the previous example, which suggests that the point mutation was present in the DNA part originally and is not created during the cloning and amplification work.

-Please see the Appendix of the PDF report, the publication, and the Nextflow pipeline code and documentation for more details such as setting parameters.
+Please see the Appendix of the PDF report, the publication, and the Nextflow pipeline code and documentation for more details.

 #### Setting parameters

 Key pipeline parameters can be set by the user.
 The list of parameters and their default settings can be found in the [nextflow.config](https://github.com/Edinburgh-Genome-Foundry/Sequeduct/blob/main/nextflow.config) file.
-The default parameters work very well for most sequencing runs, but we provide a few pointers below for setting different values, depending on use-case.
+The default parameters work very well for most sequencing runs, but we provide a few suggestions below for setting different values, depending on use-case.

 `--max_len_fraction=1.5` : the maximum read length cutoff is used to filter reads by NanoFilt.
 The default is 1.5x of the reference sequence length.
 Set this to a higher value to include plasmid dimers, or if the reference sequence is a short subsegment of the sequenced DNA.